junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

         ifconfig mlan0 192.168.1.1
         、、、

-For i.MX6ULL EVK, replace command "hciattach /dev/ttymxc0 any 115200 flow" with "hciattach /dev/ttymxc1 any 115200 flow" in i.MX8M Mini EVK.
+**For i.MX6ULL EVK, replace command "hciattach /dev/ttymxc0 any 115200 flow" with "hciattach /dev/ttymxc1 any 115200 flow" in i.MX8M Mini EVK commands.**

 #### Run the example application on the end device